MehrdadJalali-AI/PPICommunityOptimizer/README.md

-# Community Detection Pipeline with LEA Optimization
+# Optimizing Overlapping Protein Community Detection in PPI Networks using Lotus Effect Algorithm with Functional Dependency and Permanence Metrics

 A complete Python pipeline for protein-protein interaction (PPI) network community detection using the Lotus Effect Algorithm (LEA) for optimization.